legal resources necessary to hold negligent facilities accountable.

 The investigative team documented the facility “failed to ensure an allegation of neglect was investigated and reported to officials [according to] State law.”
 The incident involved a report by the facility nursing staff that the resident “was left sitting up in a Geri-chair [reclining chair] all night and had not received incontinence care.
 The facility failed to investigate the allegation thoroughly and did not report the allegation of neglect to the State agencies.

 Are you concerned that your grandparent, parent or spouse died prematurely or suffered serious injury while living at Stanford Care and Rehabilitation Nursing Center?
 Contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Lincoln County victims of mistreatment living in long-term facilities including nursing homes in Stanford.
+Our network of attorneys fights aggressively on behalf of Lincoln County victims of mistreatment living in long-term facilities including nursing homes in Stanford.

 We provide all clients a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.